11. The Meet And Greet.

 “I eat what’s to eat.
 In this town, that would be rat.”

 “I may be able to help you out in that regard.
 Take it from me, this is a good kid here, with a few snot ideas.
 Ignore her guff, she’s led a sheltered life.
 Do as I say and at dawn you’ll have the best breakfast you ever had in your life.
 After that, all I can promise is, I’ll do what I can for you.
 Why did your master beat you?
 You seem an entirely amiable animal, and I don’t say that about too many dogs.
-Your species typically harasses me, yet here you sit, holding a polite conversation rather than chasing me up a tree.
+Here you sit, holding a polite conversation rather than chasing me up a tree.
 Remarkable.”

 “I’m astonished by it myself.
 I am not fond of cats, it’s true.
-My mood, typically volatile, has gentled in the last few days.
+My mood has gentled in the last few days.
 I’m more relaxed.
 I’m sleeping soundly, which I never did.
 I can’t account for it, except that maybe it’s I’m not so frantic about where my next meal comes from.
 Hungry, you’re on edge, always.
-I used to lie in wait, never sure if I’d eat or not.
-Now rats shuffle out of their safe holes and keel over at my feet, sweet as you please.”
+I used to lie worry, never sure if I’d eat or not.
+Suddenly, rats shuffle out of their safe holes and keel over at my feet, sweet as you please.”

 “Ain’t this a kick in the head!”
 Sly cries to Drusilla.
 She doesn’t have an idea in the world what he means, he and the mutt have been speaking a pidgin mix of German and dog.
 He wants to dash in close and give the brute a big hug, around a front leg probably, all he could get arms around.
 He does not follow through on his impulse, they are not yet on an intimate footing.
 The fellow might take the gesture as an attack.
 “Interesting indeed,” he says calmly.
 “Tell me more, sir.”